Return to the Costume List

 Cheap hairspray is your friend.
 Especially if you are playing Magenta, the last thing you want is something that promises to go on light and look natural.
 Usually, the cheaper it is, the more hairspray acts like lacquer, which is what you want.

 But don't go overboard on your wigs with it--eventually it will weigh the wig down, which defeats your purpose.
 My wig stylist said to avoid alcohol in hairspray, but the hairspray she recommends ("Super Stiff Spritz," which is great stuff) has alcohol in it too.
 I have noticed that when I used Aquanet, the T-pins I used to pin my wig to its stand would rust.
-Cosplayers swear by göt2b; I'm going to try it.
+Cosplayers swear by g t2b; I'm going to try it.
+(If you can afford it, wig spray is supposed to be better for your wigs than hairspray. )

 Always keep safety pins in your costume bag.
 Eventually someone will need them.
 Bobby pins are good emergency supplies, too.